Mereworth Parish Council

 Agendas will be posted on notice boards and this website

-Urgent Road Closure – New Pound Lane, Mereworth, Maidstone – 16th July 2025
+Urgent Road Closure – Willow Wents, Mereworth, 19th November 2025

-It will be necessary to close New Pound Lane, Mereworth, from 16th July 2025 for up to 1 day.
+It will be necessary to close Willow Wents, Mereworth, from 19th November 2025 for up to 1 day.

-The road will be closed between 70 and 72 New Pound Lane.
+The road will be closed at the junctions of B2016 Seven Mile Lane and Horns Lane.

-The alternative route is via Willow Wents, Butchers Lane, Beech Road and vice versa.
+The alternative route is via Horns Lane, Beech Road, B2016 Seven Mile Lane and vice versa.

-This is to enable carriageway patching to be carried out by Kent County Council.
+This is to enable carriageway repairs to be carried out by Kent County Council.

 Thank you to all who helped on the day and all who visited.
 Congratulations to the Fete Committee on a resounding success.